 These priority areas provide direction for everyone—yay!
 Industries are talking and consumers are recognizing the magnitude of food waste.
 However, a voluntary approach to this complex challenge is ineffective.
 Voluntary measures don’t spark urgency.
-Partnerships and collaboration are the key to success.
+Partnerships and collaboration are the keys to success.

 Encourage food waste reduction

-The challenge: In Iowa, food industry receives tax incentives when they donate their surplus food.
+The challenge: In Iowa, the food industry receives tax incentives when they donate their surplus food.
 At the same time, non-profits cover the costs of collecting, transporting, and redistributing this food through food banks and food pantries.
 This unplanned system relies on food waste.

 Increase awareness of food waste

 The challenge: The general public is unaware of food waste and food rescue in our community and there’s no accountability and transparency.